INFORMSJoC/2024.0546/README.md

 `public-good`: the comparison among algorithms 'LogTPm', 'Comp/DaE' and 'Comp/ALogTP' for the public good provision network problem introduced in Bramoulle and Kranton (2007), reported in Section 5.4.

-`Convergence to LinTP`: an example that shows the convergence of LogTP to LinTP as η approaches 0, summarized in Figure 1.
+`Convergence to LinTP`: an example that shows the convergence of LogTP to LinTP as η approaches 0, reported in Section 4.2.

 ## Replicating